 Welcome Programs and Beyond

-As returning students start to settle into their routine, so do reconnections through clubs, student councils, activities boards, school co-hort groups, and student-focused centers and departments.
+As students start to settle into their routine, so do reconnections through clubs, student councils, activities boards, school co-hort groups, and student-focused centers and departments.

 A virtual Club Fest will kick off opportunities to join clubs across the University and all kinds of interests -- from social to spirtual, academic to political, performing to competing, and more!